bahrus/be-observant/README.md

 To make debugging easier, set JSON key "debug" to true.

 **NB III:**  The attribute name "be-observant" is configurable.  "data-be-observant" also works, with the default configuration.
-The only limitation as far as naming is the attribute must start with be- (which also guarenttes data-be as well).
+The only limitation as far as naming is the attribute must start with be-* (which also guarentees data-be-* as well).

 **NB IV:** The syntax, and the core code behind be-observant is also used by a fair number of other web components in the may-it-be family of web components, so it is worthwhile expounding on exactly what that syntax means.